Skip to main content

 Discretionary grounds for eviction

-The court decides if the ground is proved and if it is reasonable to order possession.
+• the court decides it is reasonable to make an order

-The court will take account of evidence provided by you and your landlord.
+The court will look at the evidence provided by you and your landlord.

 Discretionary grounds include: